 We paid and rolled ourselves out the door.
 We got a picture out front then walked home.

-It was a late dinner so Grant got in bed and the rest of us followed shortly after.
+It was a late dinner so Peanut got in bed and the rest of us followed shortly after.